acaddemict-2016/JEE7-annotation-cheat-sheet/README.md

  @Version      |
  @GeneratedValue | Often used in conjunction with `@Id`.
 It makes the database generate a value for this field.
  @EmbeddedId   | Used if the id of an entity is another class.
 This is used for composite keys.
 Requires `@Embeddable` on the class that represents the key.
- @Embeddable   | Use this to store the information of a class that's stored as variable into the entity's database table.
+ @Embedded     | Use this to store the information of a class that's stored as variable into the entity's database table.
  @Embeddable   | Makes a java bean embeddable into an entity.
 The fields of this embeddable class will appear in the database table of the entity it is embedded in.
- @Valid        | Used together with `@Embedded` and `@EmbeddedId`.
-Makes sure that upon entity validation, the embedded class is also validated.
  @Column       | Used to give configuration parameters about a field's column in the database.
 Useful options are `table` to create a separate table for a variable, `nullable` to make columns mandatory and `updatable`, which does exactly what you think it does.
  @Temporal     | Store a field as a date.
 Give a `TemporalType` as option.
  @Enumerated   | Store an enum value either as integer with `EnumType.ORDINAL` or as a string with `EnumType.STRING`.